lucasmezs/lucasmezs.github.io/readme.md

  --- | --- | --- | --- | --- | --- | --- |		 --- | --- | --- | --- | --- | --- | --- |
  Chrome | IE | Firefox | Safari | Opera | UC | Spartan |

+## important note

+This repository is named as ** *lucasmauess.gihub.io* ** because it follows a naming scheme, so that all its content can be interpreted as a website (or rather, in a "User Page") in accordance with documentation of the GitHub Pages.

-## how to create my page on GitHub?
+## how to create pages on GitHub?

-Very simple.
+Very simple!
 All information to you need, can be found in these links:

 * [GitHub Pages](http://pages.github.com/)
 * [GitHub Pages Basics](http://help.github.com/categories/github-pages-basics)